-Phoenix Children’s serves the Southwest region as an essential provider of pediatric specialty care, but its primary service area is Maricopa County which accounts for 80% of our inpatient discharges.
-In order to best serve this community, Phoenix Children’s has partnered with the Maricopa County Coordinated Health Needs Assessment (CCHNA), the Health Improvement Partnership of Maricopa County (HIPMC) and the Maricopa County Department of Public Health (MCDPH) to assess the health needs of Maricopa County residents.
+Phoenix Children’s serves the Southwest region as an essential provider of pediatric specialty care, but its primary service area is Maricopa County, which accounts for 80% of our inpatient discharges.
+In order to best serve this community, Phoenix Children’s partnered with Synapse partners, the Health Improvement Partnership of Maricopa County (HIPMC) and the Maricopa County Department of Public Health (MCDPH) to assess the health needs of Maricopa County residents.
 Internal committees and workgroups of Phoenix Children’s community stakeholders contributed to the prioritization process.

 The purpose of this Community Health Needs Assessment report is to identify and prioritize significant health needs of the community served by Phoenix Children’s.
 The priorities identified in this report help to guide the organization’s community health improvement programs and community benefit activities as well as its collaborative efforts with other organizations that share a mission to improve the health of children.

 The 2022 - 2025 Community Health Needs Assessment report is a customized version of the coordinated community health needs assessment that MCDPH conducted in partnership with Banner Health, Dignity Health, Mayo Clinic, Native Health, Neighborhood Outreach Access to Health, Phoenix Children’s Hospital, Valleywise Health and Vitalyst Health Foundation.
 The 2022 – 2025 report (link below) was adopted on October 27, 2022.

 - Download Community Health Needs Assessment 2022 - 2025 Report

 - Download Community Health Needs Assessment 2019 Report